Skip to main content

 Key Features

-• Tool Usage Control: Verify agents don’t call tools unnecessarily when context is available
+• Sequence Validation: Use seq! to verify agents don’t call tools unnecessarily when context is available

 • Response Continuity: Ensure agents build logically on previous interactions